scumquat/Medical-Device-Security---Project-1/README.md

 ## Multiple Serial Port Communication
 ## State Machine
 *   What is a statemachine
+    * think stoplight
 *   Rules
 *   Block Diagram
 *   Circuit Diagram
 * *  linkercad simulation would be nice
   *

+Errors:
+some compatibility issues
+drivers needed to be installed debugging stuff on the thing